Why Would a Michigan Home Owner Go Solar?

 Why Choose Michigan Solar Solutions?

 Michigan Solar Solutions provide a free solar analysis to let you see if solar is right for you.
 We visit your home when you request us to, and we promise to NEVER “High Pressure” sell you anything.
-We are here to help YOU and will make going solar easy.
+We are here to help YOU and will make going solar easy with a complete turn-key system.
 We handle everything for you and provide free monitoring for the life of your system!